-\subsection{Empirical results for RM++}
+\section{Empirical results for RM++}

 Figure~\ref{fig:V2Plots/RPS_RM++} shows that the last iterate of RM++ converges to the equilibrium of rock-paper scissors.
 Similar results, not shown, hold for matching pennies.
-Prior work as shown that both RM and RM+ diverge in these games in terms of the last iterate (although they converge on average).
-We also tested RM++ in Soccer, and as the no-regret algorithm for CFR in Kuhn poker and for LONR in Grid World.
-In all cases we achieved last iterate convergence.
+Prior work has shown that both RM and RM+ diverge in these games in terms of the last iterate (although they converge on average).
+We also tested RM++ in Soccer and in Grid World.
+In both cases we achieved last iterate convergence.

-\subsection{Last Iterate Convergence of Value Estimates}
+\section{Last Iterate Convergence of Value Estimates}

 Our empirical convergence results show last iterate convergence for policies.
 However, our theoretical results were about the convergence of the Q-value estimates.
 At first glance this may appear an oversight, but a simple argument shows that last iterate convergence of the policies implies last iterate convergence of the Q-value estimates.
 In particular, last iterate converenge means that $|\pi_k \cdot \underline{Q}_k(s) - \max_a \underline{Q}_k(s,a)| \leq \rho_k$, with $\lim_{k \rightarrow \infty} \rho_k = 0$.
 By Theorem~\ref{thm:main}, $\lim_{k \rightarrow \infty} \underline{Q}_k = Q^*$.
 Combining these shows that the $\pi_k$ are converging to $\pi^*$, which implies convergence of the Q-values.